 Although this trend leans heavily on the colours that have been selected, if you choose the right combination, this trend can look eye-catching and quite impressive.

-Most minimalist Design
+Most Minimalist Design

 This look is mostly used for ultra-modern brands who seek to be associated with a contemporary, minimalist lifestyle.
 So this look would work for modern furniture stores, tech brands and clothing brands aimed at 18-30 year olds – It’s all about the target audience!

-I personally love this look as it cuts out the BS and leaves just the product/content etc but it’s not right for everyone.
+I personally love this look as it cuts out the BS and leaves just the product/content etc. but it’s not right for everyone.

 These light-weight icons can really enhance the UI of a website and as they’re SVG’s too – they are fully interactive on all devices and browsers.

-When used correctly, this trend can really make a site look and feel polished and more complete.
+When used correctly, this trend can really make a site look and feel more polished and complete.
 It gives the impression that the designer has taken their time to get things just right.

 It’s a no-brainer, just do it!